-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Board" or the "Board of Directors") of WNS (Holdings) Limited, a company incorporated in Jersey, Channel Islands (the "Company" or "WNS"), of proxies for voting at the Company's Annual General Meeting of Shareholders (the "Annual General Meeting") to be held on September 12, 2014 at 12 noon (Jersey time), at the registered office of the Company located at Queensway House, Hilgrove Street, St Helier, Jersey JE1 1ES, Channel Islands, or any adjournments thereof, for the purposes summarized in the accompanying Notice of Annual General Meeting and described in more detail in this Proxy Statement.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Board" or the "Board of Directors") of WNS (Holdings) Limited, a company incorporated in Jersey, Channel Islands (the "Company" or "WNS"), of proxies for voting at the Company's Annual General Meeting of Shareholders (the "Annual General Meeting") to be held on September 28, 2015 at 11:00 a.m.
+(Jersey time), at the registered office of the Company located at Queensway House, Hilgrove Street, St Helier, Jersey JE1 1ES, Channel Islands, or any adjournments thereof, for the purposes summarized in the accompanying Notice of Annual General Meeting and described in more detail in this Proxy Statement.